Tinkerforge/doc/en/source/Software/IPConnection_Delphi.rst

  Default timeout is 2500ms.

 .. delphi:function:: function TIPConnection.GetTimeout(): longword

  Returns the timeout as set by :delphi:func:`TIPConnection.SetTimeout`.

+.. delphi:function:: procedure IPConnection.Wait()

+ Stops the current thread until :delphi:func:`TIPConnection.Unwait` is called.

+ This is useful if you rely solely on callbacks for events, if you want to wait for a specific callback or if the IP Connection was created in a threads.

+ Wait and unwait act in the same way as "acquire" and "release" of a semaphore.

+.. delphi:function:: procedure IPConnection.Unwait()

+ Unwaits the thread previously stopped by :delphi:func:`TIPConnection.Wait`

+ Wait and unwait act in the same way as "acquire" and "release" of a semaphore.

 .. delphi:function:: procedure TIPConnection.Enumerate()